Scott Joplin - The King of

 Scott Joplin.
 A Breeze From Alabama.

-St. Louis, MO: John Stark & Son, 1902.
+St Louis, MO: John Stark & Son, 1902.

 [view